 The Coleman drip coffee maker has a glass carafe and instant push-button ignition.
 The removable filter basket is easy to clean and the pause and serve function is great if you are in a rush.

-The double walled construction of this all metal coffee pot helps retain heat, but if you want to keep it hot longer than 30 minutes you should consider transferring any remaining coffee into a travel mug.
+The double walled construction of this all metal coffee pot helps retain heat, but if you want to keep it hot longer than 30 minutes you should consider transferring any remaining coffee into an insulated travel mug.

 Many RV Owners love the french press for its simplicity and portability.